papillonlibre/RL-Scientific-Discovery/planning.md

 * Sensor control: continuous or maybe at discrete time steps?
 * Communication: boolean dependent on how much data we have in the buffer
 * Data analysis: reach the target plume to analyze for scientific discovery
+  * assume successful each time; switch that flips data analysis on

 ## Reward Systems
 * Successful plume detection: high positive reward